The AI-Native Company Blueprint

 CLI-First

 On top of the Company Bus, the implementation adopts a CLI-first approach: every API capability is exposed as a shell command.
 Sessions call CLIs; the Bus calls the external API.
-The session never thinks about HTTP, OAuth flows, or credential management — it just runs commands.
+The session just runs commands — HTTP, OAuth flows, and credential management are handled transparently.

 - Container-local CLIs — operate entirely within the session container: file manipulation, git operations, build tools, test runners, code analysis.
 They have no network access to company systems and require no credentials.
 They are fast, safe to call freely, and identical whether run inside a session or on a developer laptop.